resibots/blackdrops/docs/basic_tutorial.md

 };
 ```

 It should be straight-forward for you by now to fill the code in `init_state` and `transform_state` (if you're having trouble with Eigen, you can have a look at the following: [quick reference](https://eigen.tuxfamily.org/dox/group__QuickRefPage.html) and [matlab to eigen quick reference](https://eigen.tuxfamily.org/dox/AsciiQuickReference.txt)).
+We do not need the `add_noise` and `policy_transform` for this simple example, so you can omit them.

 #### Simulating the system with an ODE solver